The Baal Shem Tov, or Besht — the founder of Chasidism —

 About NeoHasid

-In 1995, the year after Reb Shlomo Carlebach z"l died, a group of friends on the Upper West Side of Manhattan came together to form the very first Chasidic egalitarian minyan , led by David Seidenberg and Shaul Magid.
+In 1995, the year after Reb Shlomo Carlebach z"l died, a group of friends on the Upper West Side of Manhattan came together to form the very first Chasidic egalitarian minyan, organized by David Seidenberg and led by David and Shaul Magid.

 On Shabbat B'reishit (the shabbat right after Simchat Torah), we davened (prayed) together for the first time, meeting once a month for several years.
 A wonderful community of committed people from many walks of Jewish life, including ex-Yeshiva-niks and currently Orthodox yidn, Conservative and Reform rabbis and rabbinical students, etc., etc., began to gather to dance and sing, share Torah and meals.

-One decade after that first minyan, NeoHasid.org was created by Rabbi David Seidenberg to help folks integrate Chasidic song, learning, and nusach into their davenning and communities.
+One decade after that first minyan, NeoHasid.org was created by Rabbi David Seidenberg to help folks integrate Chasidic song, learning, and nusach into their davenning and communities and to explore embodied Torah.
+It evolved to focus on eco-Torah and to share liturgy that honors our relationship with the Earth and/or expresses gender parity.

 Rabbi David's teaching

-Rabbi David Seidenberg, the creator of NeoHasid, teaches text and music, Jewish thought and spirituality, in their own right and in relation to ecology and the environment.
-Areas include Kabbalah and Chasidut, Talmud, davening, evolution and cosmology, sustainability, Maimonides, Buber, and more.
-David has smikhah (ordination) from the Jewish Theological Seminary and from Rabbi Zalman Schachter-Shalomi, and he wrote a doctorate on Kabbalah and ecotheology at JTS.
-Bring Rabbi David Seidenberg to teach in your community!
+The creator of neohasid.org, Rabbi David teaches text and music, Jewish thought and spirituality, in their own right and in relation to ecology and the environment.
+Areas of specialty include Kabbalah and Chasidut, Talmud, davening, evolution and cosmology, sustainability, Maimonides, Buber, dance, and more.
+David has smikhah (ordination) from the Jewish Theological Seminary and from Rabbi Zalman Schachter-Shalomi, and he holds a doctorate on Kabbalah and ecotheology from JTS.

 Publications/Events by R. David Seidenberg